apostrophecms/docs/docs/guide/adding-custom-widget-placeholder-content.md

 The first, `data.widget.aposPlaceholder`, allows for confirmation that the placeholder should be displayed.
 This will return `true` when the widget is first added and return `false` once the widget has been edited.

 The second, `data.manager.options.placeholderUrl`, will contain the path to the content placeholder asset.
-This will either be the path computed by the `determineBestAssetUrl()`, or the URL passed directly through the `placeholderUrl` option.
+If you set the `placeholderImage`, this will either be the path computed by the call to `determineBestAssetUrl()`.
+Otherwise, it will be the URL passed directly through the `placeholderUrl` option.

 This example demonstrates adding an image.